![]() |

 We collect below various useful algebraic relations between the various matrices that were introduced in the preceding sections.

-Therefore and are pure imaginary, while the real part of . · The impedance tensor can be expressed in terms of the Barnett Lothe tensors as
+· The impedance tensor can be expressed in terms of the Barnett Lothe tensors as

-The second row of this equation is .
+second row of this equation is

 5.5.10 Basis Change formulas for matrices used in anisotropic elasticity